'The Stranger': meet the cast of Netflix’s new binge-worthy mystery-thriller

 Played by: Anthony Head

 The estranged father of Adam, Anthony Head is a property developer with no morals.
-Obsessed with money – and women – this sleazy, ageing lothario will stop at nothing to do get what he wants, even if it means turfing an entire estate out of their homes and onto the streets.
+Obsessed with money – and women – this sleazy, ageing lothario will stop at nothing to get what he wants, even if it means turfing an entire estate out of their homes and onto the streets.

 What they say: “I play bad guys quite often, I don’t know why, but I’ve always felt that nobody gets up out of bed thinking, ‘I’m going to do something bad today.’
-Ed Price is a narcissist basically, and he really opened my eyes to the world of narcissists, they just do shit.
-And they enjoy fucking somebody over.
-I can’t defend him.”
+Ed Price is a narcissist basically, and he really opened my eyes to the world of narcissists, they just do shit – and they enjoy fucking somebody over.
+I can’t defend him.” – Anthony Head

 Martin Killane